 This recipe comes together in less than 30 minutes and requires basic ingredients you probably already have on hand.
 First, start by cooking the pasta.
 I went with rotini pasta, but feel free to use farfalle or fusilli.

 While the pasta is cooking, prepare the falafel mixture.
 Add cooked chickpeas with fresh parsley, cilantro, and spices to a food processor and process until it turns into a fine mixture.
-You don’t want to over process or it will turn into a paste, you want to keep some texture.
+You don’t want to over-process, or it will turn into a paste; you want to keep some texture.

 Next, simply coat the cooked pasta with the falafel mixture and serve!

 If you want to add extra flavor, I recommend frying some minced shallots until golden brown.
 Then, add the fried shallots as well as the oil to the salad and stir to mix.
-This adds crispiness and a subtle “fried” flavor, so specific of falafels.
+This adds crispiness and a subtle “fried” flavor, so specific to falafels.

 As with most salads, this pasta salad is best served the same day.
 If it dries out a bit in the refrigerator, add about 1/3 cup of water and a good pinch of salt and mix again to make it creamier.